Link to this sectionModal Quickstart Guide for Ultralytics#

 Link to this sectionRunning YOLO26 Inference#

-Create a new Python file called modal_yolo.py with the following code:
+Create a new Python file called modal_yolo.py to run inference with the following code:

 """